Top OSS Incident Response Tools

 Velociraptor

-Velociraptor enhances visibility by collecting and analyzing data from endpoints.
+Velociraptor collects and analyzes endpoint data to support targeted investigations in digital forensics and IR.
 This advanced IR tool helps conduct targeted investigations, making it highly suitable for digital forensics and IR.

 Core features